The last 12 months have seen multiple updates and changes to the major social media platforms and how we use them.

 A recent Facebook survey showed that 69% of users had more confidence in brands that they could message directly.

-This being the case, organisations must adapt to answer consumer questions directly via messenger.
+This being the case, organizations must adapt to answer consumer questions directly via messenger.

 In 2019 businesses attentive to the needs of their customers will be on top of the messages that they receive and send.